mioriimai/final-project/README.md

 - Users can edit an outfit.
 - Users can delete an outfit.
 - Users can add an outfit to their favorite.
+- Users can sign up.
+- Users can sign in.
+- Users can sigh out.
+- Users can sign in to the demo account.

 ## Preview
 Users can sort items.